ciren/cilib/docs/basics/entity.md

 </div>

-But wait!
+Wait a sec!
 We were introduced to two things we had not seen before.
 That being

 - `Step`